danielguerra69/alpine-xfce4-xrdp/Readme.md

 docker run -d --name rdp --shm-size 1g -p 3389:3389 danielguerra/alpine-xfce4-xrdp
 ```

+(WARNING: use the --shm-size 1g or chromium will crash)

 # Connect with your favorite rdp client

 User: alpine